Source: Ara Wagoner / Android Central

 Testing your new Chrome theme

 Chrome themes have been around for a long time, and not all of them have meshed well with some of the design changes Chrome has seen in the last few years.
-Moreover, not all themes are made equal: some themes are expertly crafted and some of them suck.
+Moreover, not all themes are made equal: some are expertly crafted, and some suck.
 Before you leave a theme set and go about your day, there are a few things you might want to check first:

 - New Tab page: Some Chrome themes replace all or part of the standard Chrome browser New Tab window with their own graphics, layout, and features.
 So Ctrl + T and take a look at a new tab and see if you like how it looks.